 First Nation people of the Kabi Kabi Group walked the Tarrawonga Track from the waterholes in what is now called Russell Family Park to Baroon Pocket to participate in the great Bunya Feasts celebrated up until the mid-1880s.
 The track followed the ridge line west until descending to the Baroon Pocket roughly where the Narrows Road is today.
 It was logical that when George Butt put a road west to his selection in 1887, that he followed the Tarrawonga Track.
 In 1893 Henry and Fred Smith selected along the eastern end of Butt’s Road.
 As others selected lots further west, including Edward Cronk, Hamilton Muirhead, William Harvey and William Vining, the road was gradually extended to where the current bitumen ends – at Vining’s original home.
 Initially, it was a dirt track, dusty in the dry and muddy in the wet.

 The early 1900s saw a second wave of settlers.
 The Smith and Butt families expanded and were joined by Joe Farrington (Montville’s Smithy), the Gaden Family and the Negus Family amongst others.
 By 1925, a personalized telephone line was erected to replace the original ‘party’ line along Butts Road.
 Then, in 1926/27 a cutting was constructed to join the Eastern Road¹ to Main Street and the Western Road.
-In 1932, after political action by William Harvey, 5 chains at the far end of the Western Road was laid with metal by a Relief Gang² aided by a number of local farmers led by William Harvey.
+In 1932, 5 chains at the far end of the Western Road was laid with metal by a Relief Gang² aided by a number of local farmers led by William Harvey.
 Finally, in 1940, a power line was erected along the full length of the Western Road.

 In 1944, the Rate Payers Association and the Fruit Growers Association both complained to Council that the Western Road was so potholed and overgrown with lantana that it was ‘barely trafficable’.
 After continued pressure from the Fruit Growers Association chaired by Joe Farrington, work commenced to lay metal (gravel) along the full length of the Western Road which was described as having axle breaking holes and uncontrolled runoff that was eroding farms.
 It was suggested that POWs might be conscripted to do the work but that did not happen.
 The road now served 50 farms with later settlers including the Sinclair, the Manley, the Gorsch and the Watkins families.